vkhodygo/csv-parsers-comparison/README.md

 # Comparaison across Java 6, 7 and 8

-Us per op, the lower the better.
-Read full file.
+the unit is us per reading the file of 3173959 rows.
+The lower the better.

 |Parser|Java 6|Java 7|Java 8
 |----|---:|---:|----:|